sgorgun/uml-design-basics/README.md

 ### 5. Class

 Open the [SimpleClass1.cs](UmlDesignBasics/SimpleClass1.cs) file, and add the code to declare a new public [class](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/classes) with the name _SimpleClass1_.
-The class should have and no class members.
+The class should have no class members.

 Example 5.
 Class declaration.